RonenLoundy/mPathApp/README.md

-SetUp Instructions
+SetUp Instructions<br />

-Database Setup:
+Database Setup:<br />
-Enable SQL Server and Windows Authentication Mode in Security Properties Enable TCP/IP and Named Pipes
+Enable SQL Server and Windows Authentication Mode in Security Properties<br />
+Enable TCP/IP and Named Pipes<br />
-Restart Server
+Restart Server<br />
-Run the Database Setup.sql SQL Script in your SQLServer Optionally Run the TestData.sql Script
+Run the Database Setup.sql SQL Script in your SQLServer<br />
+Optionally Run the TestData.sql Script<br />

-Backend Configuration:
+Backend Configuration:<br />
-Download and Install .net 9
+Download and Install .net 9<br />
-In ./mPathBackEnd/appsettings.json there are 3 fields that can be customized Jwt is the JSON Web Token Settings, the Secret Key, Issuer and Audience Fields are customizable there ConnectionStrings is the variable that allows access to the Database,
+In ./mPathBackEnd/appsettings.json there are 3 fields that can be customized<br />
+Jwt is the JSON Web Token Settings, the Secret Key, Issuer and Audience Fields are customizable there<br />
+ConnectionStrings is the variable that allows access to the Database, <br />
-    The Database, UserID, and Password are created in the Database SQL script.
+    The Database, UserID, and Password are created in the Database SQL script.<br />
-    The Server is wherever the Database is hosted, the default is localhost.
+    The Server is wherever the Database is hosted, the default is localhost.<br />
-Cors and more specially Allowed Origin is the Angular Connection
+Cors and more specially Allowed Origin is the Angular Connection<br />

-Angular Configuration:
+Angular Configuration:<br />
-Install node.js and Angular
+Install node.js and Angular<br />
-If you wish to change the Angular Hosting it is located at .\mPathAngular\src\server.ts In mPathAngular/src/environments/environment.ts change the ApiUrl to the whatever the base ApiURL is By default it is http://localhost:5249/
+If you wish to change the Angular Hosting it is located at .\mPathAngular\src\server.ts<br />
+In mPathAngular/src/environments/environment.ts change the ApiUrl to the whatever the base ApiURL is<br />
+By default it is http://localhost:5249/<br />

-You can then run Build-and-Launch to start the program
+You can then run Build-and-Launch to start the program<br />